 He is no Trumper, but Congdon today is an attractive batsman to watch.
 Patient, to be sure, but the strokes are there, and they are made when they are most likely to show a profit.
 At Lord’s, it was splendid to see his certain advance down the pitch to drive the slow bowlers.
 His contribution to the success of the New Zealand tour this summer is almost immeasurable.
 He has been an iron man, unbending in his defiance of England’s bowling.
 He very nearly led England’s little brother in Test cricket to two remarkable successes.
 He is a remarkable man.

-Sometimes, it seems, his world is limited by the extremities of the pitch and the man with the ball in his hand.
+Sometimes it seems, his world is limited by the extremities of the pitch and the man with the ball in his hand.
 This extraordinary application and skills, developed and matured over the years, have taken New Zealand cricket to a new height.
 And they have given Bevan Congdon a place all his own.
 In 1973, his finest moments came against England, when he scored a magnificent 176 at Trent Bridge and 175 at Lords in consecutive tests.

 His 176 runs in 176 innings was the highest score by a captain in the fourth inning of a Test match, breaking Don Bradman’s 173* against England at Leeds in 1948.
-Later on, this record was broken by Michael Atherton (185* vs. South Africa at Johannesburg in 1995) and Babar Azam (196* vs. Australia at Karachi in 2022).
+Later this record was broken by Michael Atherton (185* vs. South Africa at Johannesburg in 1995) and Babar Azam (196* vs. Australia at Karachi in 2022).